 Books and media that are not available at Lewis & Clark College libraries, including checked-out and missing items, may be borrowed via Summit.
-This consortium of 39 academic libraries in Oregon, Washington, and Idaho, provides materials to current students, staff and faculty, and requests usually arrive within three to five business days.
+This consortium of 39 academic libraries in Oregon, Washington, and Idaho, provides materials to current students, staff and faculty.

 Articles and books not available through Summit may be available via InterLibrary Loan.
 L&C Law students and faculty may use this form to make ILL requests.
 ILL requests are only available to current members of the Lewis and Clark Law School community and Attorney Services clients.